murthy1811/milestone-project-1/README.md

    bootstrap and called media queries for different screen sizes

 2. Further, this gave me trouble in while coding for toggler icon for mobiles.
-The toggler icon  while expanding, the menu items were floating to left and overflowed out of screen.
+The toggler icon  while expanding, the menu items were floating to right and overflowed out of screen.
 By writing the correct code for bootstrap for navbar and adjusting classes I managed to solve this.
    I used more classes like mr-auto, mr-2 and navbar-collapse class width is adjusted to suit the needs.

 3. I noticed after coding, that Home menu is not visible on ipad.
 Then I wrote the media screen query (max-width: 992px) and (min-width: 768px)  for different screens, which involved